CNF Short Course: Technology & Characterization at the Nanoscale (CNF TCN)

 are not included.)
 Students who wish to attend for the course for free should contact Rebecca Vliet to ensure comp registration is available PRIOR to registering.
 When registering please make sure to indicate this

 by checking the appropriate box on the registration form.
-Cancellations must be made prior to Friday, January 1, 2018 by contacting Rebecca Vliet.
+Cancellations must be made prior to January 7, 2019 by contacting Rebecca Vliet.
+If cancellation is not received and you do not show up for the course you will be responsible for the full course fee.

 - Target Audience